kapitchi/KapitchiAcl/README.md

 Guards
 ------
-Guards "protects" different aspects of the application from being accessible by unauthorized users.
+Guards "protect" different aspects of the application from being accessible by unauthorized users.
 If unauthorized user tries to access e.g. route they are not permitted to [Unauthorized exception](https://github.com/kapitchi/KapitchiAcl/blob/master/src/KapitchiAcl/Exception/UnauthorizedException.php) is thrown.
 They have been two guards implemented so far: Route and Event guards.